Materiality

 Reduction of CO2 emissions: Reduction of 46% from FY2013 (FY2030)

-• Held company-wide energy management meeting and confirmed annual targets and mid- to long-term targets.
+• The company-wide energy management meeting was held on July 24th, and the annual and medium- to long-term targets were confirmed.

 Reduction of total waste